ugbodagadave/Esther/memory-bank/activeContext.md

 - **Portfolio Service Enhancement**: The `suggest_rebalance` function in `PortfolioService` has been enhanced to calculate the `from_amount` in the token's native units, which is a prerequisite for executing rebalance plans.

 ## 3. Next Steps
+1.  **Implement Simple Price Charts**: Begin work on the new feature to allow users to request and view simple price charts for a given token and time period.
-1.  **On-Demand Education**: Begin work on an integrated learning module to explain DeFi concepts on the fly.
+2.  **On-Demand Education**: Begin work on an integrated learning module to explain DeFi concepts on the fly.

 ## 4. Active Learnings & Insights
 - Robust input parsing is crucial for a good user experience.
 A simple regex or string matching is often not enough to handle the variety of user inputs.